 These dorms are also located up some steep stairs so if you have any problems with mobility, definitely let them know when you’re booking.

 The newer dorms that are located separate from the main building will be quieter and you don’t have to deal with the noise from the bar but if you need to get up to use the bathroom at night it is a bit of a walk .

 The beds were comfy and there seemed to be enough electrical outlets for everyone.
 One downside was that there weren’t enough lockers in the room for everyone and we had to use the ones outside.
 I’m not a big fan of that but it was still safe.

 The private rooms are definitely worth it if you have the budget.
-Big comfy beds, boutique style rooms and bathrooms and they all have a big open-air deck or balcony looking out into the valley.
+Big comfy beds, boutique style rooms, private bathrooms, and they all have a big open-air deck or balcony looking out into the valley.
 They’re far enough away from the action that the noise shouldn’t be a problem but still within stumbling distance of the bar to make it back to bed safely.

 The bar and restaurant

 Zephyr Lodge offers a bar and restaurant for all meals during your stay.
 No outside food or drink is allowed and there is no kitchen for guest use.

 The food isn’t the cheapest but I wouldn’t say it’s overpriced.
 You are in the jungle after all.
 There were some great choices and some that were a little bit bland.
 Chat with the other guests and see what’s good on the menu at the time.